-Mushrooms utilized as nutritional supplements are rarely cultivated in North America.
+Mushrooms utilized as health products are rarely cultivated in North America.
 It’s just too expensive.

 Most mushrooms today come from Asia, primarily China.
 In fact, China produces 70% of the world’s mushrooms.
 Even Japan, a traditional mushroom producer, is the number one importer of Chinese mushrooms.